teampoltergeist/poltergeist/README.md

 * Rubinius (due to some unknown socket related issues)
 * Windows

-Anyone else welcome to contribute in order to move an 'unsupported' items into the 'supported' list.
+Contributions are welcome in order to move 'unsupported' items into the 'supported' list.

 ## Running on a CI ##